EdoLabs/src2/Readme.md

 });
 ```

-### Capture and Watch GPIO Input Resources from Client
+### Capture and Watch GPIO Input Resources from Device

 There are two ways we can capture and watch GPIO input resources from remote devices.